mgharvey/documents/eBird_big_day_report.md

 - <a href="http://ebird.org/ebird/view/checklist?subID=S20307855">Arrozales de Rioja</a> - in an attempt to relocate good shorebird flocks

+7 October

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20308157">Aguas Verdes - road to cemetary</a> - to check some new feeders and white sand forest

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20308239">Aguas Verdes--White Sand Forest Trail</a> - in search of more white sand forest birds

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20308239">Túmbaro</a> - a scrubby area, to find a backup spot for Burnished-buff Tanager and others

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20378957">Complejo Turístico Yacumama</a> - to check for water and forest birds

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20308584">Road to Yuracyacu</a> - where we found some excellent marsh birds

+8 October

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20309338">Rioja to Pósic</a> - roadside birding for grassland/scrub birds

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20309605">Pósic to Sta.
+Elena</a> - roadside birding for scrub/forest birds

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20309730">Reserva Santa Elena</a> - our first trip to a new lowland forest/scrub site

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20309770">Reserva Santa Elena</a> - a boat ride down a small creek

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20315231">Pajonal</a> - a trip out toward the Río Mayo near dusk

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20315279">Laguna Burrococha</a> - a quick afternoon check of the oxbow lake

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20315248">Pajonal</a> - night birding in the grasslands

+9 October

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20315308">La Casa de Seizo Hospedaje</a> - an incidental observation of Várzea Thrush before leaving the hotel near Moyobamba

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20309865">ACP Abra Patricia-Alto Nieva--Owlet Lodge</a> - our first birding at Abra Patricia, near the lodge feeders

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20309911">Fundo Alto Nieva</a> - our first birding near our cabins

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20309917">Fundo Alto Nieva</a> - night birding and the owlet!

+10 October

 The resulting photos are available from <a href="https://www.flickr.com/photos/125774630@N05/">flickr</a> (and have been added to the <a href="http://neotropical.birds.cornell.edu/portal/home">Neotropical Birds</a> flickr group.
 The audio recordings are available from